Research Interests

 J. Geom.
 Graphics 25/1 (2021), 1-17.

 The notion of isoptics as is known from planar geometry cannot be carried over to three dimensions.
 One possible definition of isoptic surfaces can be given for developable ruled surfaces, since these are curves in the space of planes, i.e., the envelope of a one-parameter family of planes.
 Given a developable ruled surface R one can define the isoptic ruled surface J of R as the set of all intersection lines of pairs of tangent planes of R that enclose a fixed angle.
 The isoptic ruled surfaces of developable ruled surfaces that are either invariant under one-parameter subgroups of the group of Euclidean or equiform motions are helical or spiral ruled surfaces.
-Although the isoptics of cylinders and cones allow an elementary approach, they fall into the class of invariant surfaces.
-Surprisingly, the orthoptic ruled surfaces of developables whose curves of regreesion allow a monoidal (polynomial) parametrization can be generated by means of a projective mapping acting on the curve of regression assigning to each point (and its osculating plane) precisely that point with the orthogonal osculating plane.
+Although the isoptics of cylinders and cones can be found in an elementary way, they fall into the class of invariant surfaces.
+Surprisingly, the orthoptic ruled surfaces of developables whose curves of regression admit a monoidal (polynomial) parametrization can be generated by means of a projective mapping acting on the curve of regression assigning to each point (and its osculating plane) precisely that point with the orthogonal osculating plane.
 These orthoptic always fall into a certain number of separate branches.

 isometric rational minimal surfaces on curves of constant slope